vovapolu/ensime.github.io/editors/sublime.md

 - code completion;
 - goto definition;
 - type hints;
-- extract local, extract method;
+- inline local;
-- "add-" and "organize imports" functions;
+- "add import" and "organize imports" functions;
 - support for Scala 2.10 and 2.11.

 *ENSIME Sublime is in active development.
 Watch this page for news and submit issues to our [issue tracker][issues].*